goooooouwa/writings/_notes/coding/2013-09-10-zhuan-zai-where-to-store-data.md

 ---
 category: coding
-title: "转载 | where to store data?"
+title: "转载｜where to store data?"
 date: "2013-09-10"
 ---